rizkyramzygntng/Kelas-E-Algoritma-Pemrograman/README.md

 INPUT sisi2
 INPUT sisi3

+IF sisi1 + sisi2 <= sisi3 OR
+   sisi1 + sisi3 <= sisi2 OR
+   sisi2 + sisi3 <= sisi1 THEN

+    OUTPUT "Ketiga sisi tersebut tidak dapat membentuk segitiga"

-IF sisi1 = sisi2 AND sisi2 = sisi3 THEN
+ELSE IF sisi1 = sisi2 AND sisi2 = sisi3 THEN

     OUTPUT "Segitiga sama sisi"

-ELSE IF sisi1 = sisi2 OR sisi1 = sisi3 OR sisi2 = sisi3 THEN
+ELSE IF sisi1 = sisi2 OR
+        sisi1 = sisi3 OR
+        sisi2 = sisi3 THEN

     OUTPUT "Segitiga sama kaki"

 ELSE

     OUTPUT "Segitiga sembarang"

 END IF